MT4821/MT4821/README.md

 🧍 I am MT4821 or just Max

+I enjo9y programming to some degree with my favourite language being C++

 📖 Currently im learning ICS3U course in Nore Henderson Secondary 🏫

 ## 🚩 I had past experiences with writing (but mainly editing) on: